1 - 7 Accept One Another

 Paul experienced much trouble through people who saw him in an unfavorable light.
 They told things of him that weren’t true.
 When Paul was in one place, others came to say he was only seeking his own advantage.
 This wasn’t the way Paul wanted to work.
 He had an eye for what the Lord had given to others.
 When he saw how others were used by the Lord, it made him glad rather than envious.

 This offers you an important warning when you want to do something for the Lord (and who doesn’t want to if he loves the Lord?).
 Let yourself be guided by the Word of God.
 By feeding daily on the Word of God, you will receive answers to the questions you have.
 You will certainly have questions about many things.
-You won’t easily find the answers.
+You would not easily find the answers.
 You must read prayerfully.
 In the situation Paul was in, he didn’t get a note from heaven with the names of the places he was to visit.

 With many questions in our lives, we experience the same thing.
 There are questions like: Which person does the Lord intend for me to marry?
 What education should I have?
 Which job should I choose?
-You won’t find the literal answers to these questions in the Bible, but you can find the examples of God-fearing men and women, and principles of God’s Word that should be maintained.
+You would not find the literal answers to these questions in the Bible, but you can find the examples of God-fearing men and women, and principles of God’s Word that should be maintained.
 You can pay attention to this in your decisions.
 In the same way, your choice for a job may depend on the question: ‘Can I serve the Lord in it or will I be pushed into doing things contrary to God’s will?’
 Believe God in His Word.
 He who believes on Him and trusts in Him will not be ashamed.

 Now read Romans 15:14-21 again.